l0wigh/Fluorite/EVO2.md

 - [X] Centered layout needs to have vertical gap on the right side of the master window
 - [X] Swallowed windows seems to open in fullscreen for some reason
 - [X] Refocus the previous tiled focus window when hiding floating (or FResetFocus)
+- [X] Crash when swapping master with a floating window